 There are two Biology courses offered during the Fall in alternate academic years, that require scientific diving certification.
 Kelp Forest Ecology, Biology 161, has twenty-four undergraduate students.
 They learn the sampling and analytical techniques necessary to conduct their own scientific studies underwater.
 Identification of kelp forest organisms is part of this learning process.
 Marine Ecology Field Quarter, Biology 159, has 25 undergraduate students.
 Students develop a research project during the first four weeks on campus then spend six weeks of immersion in directed research without distraction in isolated locations off campus.
-Past locations include the Gulf of California in Mexico and Moorea, French Polynesia.
+Past locations include the Gulf of California in Mexico, Moorea, French Polynesia, Corsica and Sitka, Alaska.
 If a student is enrolled in Biology 159 no other courses may be taken during that quarter.

 Biology professor Dr. Don Potts and his students dive to collect and photograph